bwtaylor/wordfreq/README.md

 * Python 2.7 is installed
 * git is installed
-* scp is installed and on the path
+* ssh and scp are installed and on the path

 Install the code by using git: